oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/pg_polyhedra.md

 Conversely, a polyhedron which is full-dimensional, has a unique minimal $H$-representation.
 If the polyhedron is not full-dimensional, then there is no canonical choice of an $H$-representation.

-Since many polyhedral computations are done through `polymake`, the structure `Polyhedron` contains a pointer  `pm_polytope` to the corresponding `polymake` object.
-Thus, all functionality of `Polymake.jl` is accessible by calling a suitable `Polymake.jl` function on this pointer.

-!!! warning
-    Polyhedra in `polymake` and `Polymake.jl` use homogeneous coordinates.
-The polyhedra in `Oscar` use affine coordinates.

 ## Construction